Raymond Leo Burke: Role of women in the church and priest shortage

-Opposition to homosexuality and same-sex marriage
+Homosexuality

 Burke is a strong critic and opponent of moves to soften attitudes towards homosexuality and to permit greater acceptance of gay people within the church.
 In a 2013 interview, Burke said that same-sex marriage "is a work of deceit, a lie about the most fundamental aspect of our human nature, our human sexuality, which, after life itself, defines us.
 There is only one place these types of lies come from, namely Satan.
 It is a diabolical situation which is aimed at destroying individuals, families, and eventually our nation."

 In an interview in October 2014, Burke referred to gay relationships as "profoundly disordered and harmful", stating that parents should not "expose [their] children to that."
 He suggested that parents should not allow their children to have contact with sexually active gay people and should discourage them from attending family gatherings such as celebrations at Christmas.
 He has described homosexuality as an "ailment" which is not genetic but largely depended on a person's environment.
 Shortly after he argued that Pope Francis had never said that positive elements could be found in homosexual acts, adding that it was "impossible to find positive elements in an evil act."

 Speaking in Oxford after the May 2015 same-sex marriage referendum in Ireland, Burke said that he struggled to understand "any nation redefining marriage ...
 I mean, this is a defiance of God.
 It's just incredible.
 Pagans may have tolerated homosexual behaviours, they never dared to say this was marriage."
 Archbishop Eamon Martin of Armagh distanced himself from Burke's remarks, urging individuals "to try to be respectful and inoffensive in language" wherever possible.